 CoQ10 - Why It Should Be Part Of Your RangePrint

-Coenzyme Q10, often called CoQ10, is a compound that occurs naturally in the human body.
-All the cells of the body produce this enzyme, which helps to produce energy for normal cell maintenance and growth.
+Coenzyme Q10, often shortened to CoQ10, is a compound that occurs naturally in the human body.
+All the cells of the body produce this enzyme, which helps with the production of energy for normal cell maintenance and growth.

-It is known that CoQ10 levels decrease with age and are lower in those with certain medical conditions.
-Many benefits have been attributed to CoQ10, spurring an increase in the number of CoQ10 customers.
+CoQ10 levels decrease with age and are lower in those with certain medical conditions.
+The coenzyme has been associated with a number of health benefits, spurring an increase in the number of customers shopping for CoQ10 supplements.
 A look at the facts about this substance can help you decide if this is the right type of supplement for your range.

 CoQ10 generally comes in a gel cap rather than being produced by a tablet press or capsule filler.